ShrugShoulders/RudeChat/README.md

 For assistance find me on irc.libera.chat/##rudechat

-### Config Example:
+### Server Config Example:

 file name: conf.libera.rude

         [IRC]
-        server_name = Libera
+        server_name = Libera # This is the server name.
-        nickname = Rude
-        server = irc.libera.chat
-        auto_join_channels = ##rudechat
-        use_nickserv_auth = False
-        nickserv_password = password
-        port = 6697
-        ssl_enabled = True
-        sasl_enabled = False
-        sasl_username = splithead
-        sasl_password = password
-        use_time_stamp = True
-        show_hostmask = True

-password can be replaced with your nick's password to auto-auth with nickserv. to use ssl or not you can designate by port: no ssl: 6667 yes ssl: 6697 ssl_enabled = False needs port 6667 ssl_enabled = True needs port 6697(usually) sasl_enabled will use SASL to authenticate if SASL is available.
-Default is False - must be enabled.
+        nickname = Rude # This is your nickname. server = irc.libera.chat # This is the server url. auto_join_channels = ##rudechat # This is the list of autojoin channels Example: #chan1,#chan2,#chan3 use_nickserv_auth = False # Want to use nickserv?
+False for no True for yes. nickserv_password = password # This would be your nickserv password, using nickserv?
+Set this. port = 6697 # This is the port you use to connect to the IRC network. ssl_enabled = True # Do you like SSL?
+Awesome, so do I. sasl_enabled = False # Are you skilled enough to use SASL?
+Sweet, set that up. sasl_username = splithead # SASL user name. sasl_password = password # SASL Paassword, if you know you konw. use_time_stamp = True # Want time stamps to be shown next to nicks?
+True for yes, False for no. show_hostmask = True # Want joins, parts, and quits to have full host masks?
+True for yes, False for no.

+### GUI Config Example:

+file name: gui_config.ini

+        [GUI]
+        master_color = black # The Master Window Color - Change if you know what you're doing. family = Hack # This is the font family, Hack is recommended. size = 10 # Font Size.
+Obviously. main_fg_color = #C0FFEE # This is the main chat display window foreground (text color) main_bg_color = black # This is the main chat display window background color. server_fg = #7882ff # This is the main console window or server window foreground (text color) server_bg = black # This is the main console window or server window background color.

+        [WIDGETS]
+        users_fg = #39ff14 # This is the user list foreground (text color)
+        users_bg = black # This is the user list background color. channels_fg = white # This is the channels list foreground (text color) channels_bg = black # This is the channels list background color. entry_fg = #C0FFEE # This is the input Widgets foreground (text color) entry_insertbackground = #C0FFEE # This is the insertbackground color - set as the same as entry_fg for best results, but have fun! entry_bg = black # This is the entry Widgets background color. entry_label_bg = black # This is the background color of the label directly to the left of the Entry Widget. entry_label_fg = #C0FFEE # This is the foreground color of the label directly to the left of the Entry Widget. server_listbox_bg = black # This is the server list background color. server_listbox_fg = white # This is the server list foreground color (text)

 ![alt text](https://i.imgur.com/2DmsET8.png)